AgenaTrader Docs

 In order to open a watch list use one of the options:

-The watch list and the scanner fulfill the same functions in the list chart group.
+The watch list and the fulfill the same functions in the list chart group.

 Right click and select the Add Instruments option to add new instruments or a new instrument list using the Reload Instrument List menu item.